Tehachapi blood drive set for May 16

 Houchin Community Blood Bank will have its mobile donation bus at the park for whole blood donations and will set up inside the nearby Aspen Builders, Inc., Activity Center for platelet donations.
 Walk-ins are welcome or you may save time by reserving a time to donate either blood or platelets online at https://bit.ly/3vt64a6.

-The May 16 drive will now include the Tehachapi Valley Healthcare District as a new partner joining Tehachapi Valley Recreation and Park District and the city of Tehachapi.
+The May 16th drive will now include the Tehachapi Valley Healthcare District as a new partner joining Tehachapi Valley Recreation Parks & Recreation District and the City of Tehachapi.
 Key Budge, community engagement specialist, said the city joined joined forces with Houchin Community Blood Bank on community blood drives in August 2019 and then became a twice a month donation site during 2020 and 2021 when the pandemic forced closures of sites.

 Commented